artemiscloud/artemiscloud-examples/operator/prometheus/README.md

-# ArtemisCloud Operator Custom Init Image Example - Prometheus Plugin
+# ArtemisCloud Operator Example - Prometheus Plugin

 This example demonstrates how to use [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) to collect metrics from brokers deployed by the artemiscloud operator.